KCHF

 KCHF (channel 11) is a religious independent television station licensed to Santa Fe, New Mexico, United States, serving the Albuquerque area and most of the state.
-It is owned by the estate of Belarmino "Blackie" Gonzalez (1933–2008) and his non-profit ministry, Son Broadcasting.
-KCHF's studios are located on 4th Street in northwestern Albuquerque, and its transmitter is located near Los Alamos.
+It is owned by the estate of Belarmino "Blackie" Gonzalez and his non-profit ministry, Son Broadcasting.
+KCHF's studios are located on 4th Street in northwestern Albuquerque, and its transmitter is located on Sandia Crest.

-KCHF's main channel is relayed on the fifth digital subchannel of KYNM-LD (channel 21.5) in Albuquerque to provide improved reception in areas of the city where the main signal from Los Alamos is hard to receive, and on translator K24ML-D (channel 24) in Taos, New Mexico and K29ME-D (channel 29) in Antonito, Colorado.
+KCHF's main channel is relayed on the fifth subchannel of Class A sister station KYNM-CD (channel 21.5) in Albuquerque to provide improved reception in areas of the city where the main signal is hard to receive, and on translators K24ML-D (channel 24) in Taos, New Mexico, and K29ME-D (channel 29) in Antonito, Colorado.

 History

 The original construction permit for KCHF was granted on January 19, 1983.
-The station signed on in January 1984 and was granted a license to cover on June 29, 1984.
+The station signed on in January 1984 and was granted a license to cover on June 29, 1984, from a transmitter near Los Alamos, New Mexico.
 It claims to be the first VHF Christian television station in the United States.
-During the analog era, KCHF was one of a few Christian television stations in the United States to operate on the VHF band (KJNP-TV in Fairbanks, Alaska is another example).
+During the analog era, KCHF was one of a few Christian television stations in the United States to operate on the VHF band (KJNP-TV in Fairbanks, Alaska, is another example).

 KCHF's digital transmitter was licensed on January 26, 2006.
+The transmitter was relocated to Sandia Crest in December 2024.

 Programming

 Some of the programs produced by KCHF include Restoring God's People, Healing is for You, A Healthier You and God Answers Prayer.

-God Answers Prayer is a weekday, studio-based talk show with a live call-in segment.
+God Answers Prayer is a daily studio-based talk show with a live call-in segment.
 A "best of" show, with highlights of the past week, is seen on Sundays.

 As part of its compliance with the federal Children's Television Act, KCHF broadcasts over eight hours of E/I-compliant children's programming each week, mostly aimed at children under 10, including a five-hour block on Saturday mornings.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 KCHF carried the country music channel Heartland on channel 11.3 beginning June 30, 2014.
 In early June 2016, Heartland was dropped for QVC with Antenna TV moving from 11.4 to 11.2 and WeatherNation moving from 11.2 to 11.6.